RnDProjectsDeebul/RnDTopics/README.md

       - Can this be used for OOD
    - How to combine the different loss (average or weighted average)?
    - For semantic segmentation on can use the upsample o/p  and generate these losses as in paper: Multiview deep learning for consistent semantic mapping with RGB-D cameras.
+   - For semantic segmentation : How to reduce the label to different sizes:
+       - Convert image to one-hot-label
+       - Use max pooling to reduce the shape
+       - This will make sure in the redcued image pixel - All the values of the above pixel exist.
+       -